KristenSoroka/bbq-splash-page/README.md

 		background-images
 			- It's good practice to have a background color set just in case the image doesn't load.
 This is especially important when your text is white

+		- collapsing margins go away when display flex is on

+		-as the layout is being worked on, the margins are being added to the typography section.
+I understand why.
+It cuts down on the amount of code you have to write, and that's good.
+However, for learning purpose I'm not a huge fan of this.
+I can refactor my code later, but for now I will add put margins in the layout. same goes for order.  order has to be used with display flex. it won't work without.
+So for my sake right now it's going to be in the layout portion.

+		-disply: flex on body :: this is rare but it's more a thought exercise.
+When I first started writing up this code I thought the .into and .main-content would be wrapped in a container div that becomes flex.
+OOH, IDEA, I could set the display flex on .container instead of body.
+Maybe that will be a good PULL request thing in github to try out.

 ## Supporting Scrimba

 Since 2017, we have created over 20 free courses on Scrimba, and we're going to